American Civil War: Secession crisis

 Lincoln's election provoked South Carolina's legislature to call a state convention to consider secession.
 South Carolina had done more than any other state to advance the notion that a state had the right to nullify federal laws and even secede.
 On December 20, 1860, the convention unanimously voted to secede and adopted a secession declaration.
 It argued for states' rights for slave owners but complained about states' rights in the North in the form of resistance to the federal Fugitive Slave Act, claiming that Northern states were not fulfilling their obligations to assist in the return of fugitive slaves.
 The "cotton states" of Mississippi, Florida, Alabama, Georgia, Louisiana, and Texas followed suit, seceding in January and February 1861.

 Division of the states during the American Civil War:

 Among the ordinances of secession, those of Texas, Alabama, and Virginia mentioned the plight of the "slaveholding states" at the hands of Northern abolitionists.
 The rest made no mention of slavery but were brief announcements by the legislatures of the dissolution of ties to the Union.
-However, at least four—South Carolina, Mississippi, Georgia, and Texas—provided detailed reasons for their secession, all blaming the movement to abolish slavery and its influence over the North.
+At least four—South Carolina, Mississippi, Georgia, and Texas—provided detailed reasons for their secession, all blaming the movement to abolish slavery and its influence in the North.
 Southern states believed that the Fugitive Slave Clause made slaveholding a constitutional right.
 These states agreed to form a new federal government, the Confederate States of America, on February 4, 1861.

 They took control of federal forts and other properties within their boundaries, with little resistance from outgoing president James Buchanan, whose term ended on March 4.
 Buchanan said the Dred Scott decision was proof the Southern states had no reason to secede and that the Union "was intended to be perpetual".
-He added, however, that "The power by force of arms to compel a State to remain in the Union" was not among the "enumerated powers granted to Congress".
+He added that "The power by force of arms to compel a State to remain in the Union" was not among the "enumerated powers granted to Congress".
 A quarter of the US army—the Texas garrison—was surrendered in February to state forces by its general, David E. Twiggs, who joined the Confederacy.